LSeu-Open/AIEnhancedWork/Tutorials/how-to-select-the-right-quantized-model.md

 #### **unsloth**

+[**unsloth**](https://huggingface.co/unsloth) is a team that has rapidly become a key provider, focusing on creating high-performance models and the tools to run them.
+Beyond just quantizing, they are deeply involved in the ecosystem, often contributing critical bug fixes to the original model repositories for issues related to accuracy, chat templates, and stability.

+*   **Specialty**: **High-Performance GGUFs & Fine-Tuning**.
+    *   **Unsloth Dynamic GGUFs**: Unsloth has developed an advanced quantization method they call "Dynamic GGUFs".
+Instead of using a one-size-fits-all approach, this method intelligently analyzes each model and custom-tailors the quantization layer by layer.
+    *   **Performance**: According to their own benchmarks, these dynamic quants can outperform standard `imatrix` GGUFs and even the original provider's Quantization-Aware Training (QAT) models on benchmarks like MMLU, while being smaller in file size.
+They advocate for using KL Divergence as a more accurate measure of quantization quality over perplexity.
+[Source: Unsloth Documentation](https://docs.unsloth.ai/basics/unsloth-dynamic-2.0-ggufs).
-[**unsloth**](https://huggingface.co/unsloth) is a team focused on performance.
-They create both models and a supporting library that dramatically speeds up fine-tuning and inference.
+    *   **Fine-tuning**: They provide an optimized library that dramatically speeds up fine-tuning (2-5x faster) and reduces memory usage, making it possible to fine-tune larger models on consumer GPUs.

-*   **Specialty**: **Fine-tuning** & high-performance inference.
-They provide their own `unsloth-bnb-4bit` models and GGUFs optimized for their library.
-*   **Use them when**: Your goal is to fine-tune a model.
-Their library makes it much faster and more memory-efficient.
+*   **Use them when**: Your goal is to fine-tune a model, or you want a GGUF that is potentially more performant and meticulously optimized than a standard GGUF.
+Look for `UD` in their GGUF filenames.

 <br>